 This Dambimangari website includes a map of 41 of the most popular sites for visitors.
 A Visitors Pass is required for access to all of the sites.
 However, for cultural or environmental reasons some locations have been removed from the schedule to protect the heritage-listed features of the sites.

 Visitors are not permitted to access the sites which no longer appear on the Visitor Location Schedule.

-The table also lists areas on Aboriginal Reserves, requiring visitor permits from the Department of Aboriginal Affairs.
+The table also lists areas on Aboriginal Reserves, requiring visitor permits from the Department of Planning, Lands and Heritage.
 This requirement is in addition to the requirement to a Dambimangari Visitors Pass.